 Master’s by research and PhD courses

 You must complete your course requirements including the satisfactory completion of any corrections to your thesis.
-You are also required to have submitted your thesis to the Graduate Research School for permanent binding by the relevant date.
+You are also required to have submitted your thesis to the Graduate Research School by the relevant date.

 Combined and concurrent courses